 The food at Berkshire is prepared by a smaller boutique food service.
 As part of our efforts in sustainability, a huge emphasis is placed on buying local and much of the food produced in the dining hall is created based on seasonal selections.
 There is a large variety to each meal with a range of prepared food items, as well as alternative staples like cereal and fruit bar at breakfast, and deli selections, soup, and salad bar at lunch and dinner.

 The health center at Berkshire is open 24 hours a day, 7 days a week, and staffed with qualified medical personnel who will administer basic care.
 If additional attention is needed, transportation will be provided to local specialists or the Fairview Hospital, located a mere 10 minutes from campus.

 Since 90% of our students live on campus, most students remain at school each weekend to spend time with friends and take advantage of campus-wide activities.
-Examples of weekend activities include night athletic contests, dances, coffee houses, Winter Carnival and Dorm Wars, Trivia Night, ski trips, hiking, mountain biking, and vans to nearby Great Barrington and other shopping destinations.
+Examples of weekend activities include night athletic contests, dances, coffee houses, Winter Carnival, Trivia Night, ski trips, hiking, mountain biking, and vans to nearby Great Barrington and other shopping destinations.